daattali/daattali.github.io/projects.md

 - Rlist [in development] - Simple way to navigate and explore list structures in R.

-Many of my R packages/tutorials/thoughts are graciously shared on [R-bloggers](http://www.r-bloggers.com/), which is a great resource for any useR with a vast collection of R-related blog posts.
+*Many of my R packages/tutorials/thoughts are graciously shared on [R-bloggers](http://www.r-bloggers.com/), which is a great resource for any useR that contains a vast collection of R-related blog posts.*

 ## Chrome extensions